Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Abstract: We propose a novel semantic segmentation algorithm by learning a deconvolution network.
 We learn the network on top of the convolutional layers adopted from VGG 16-layer net.
 The deconvolution network is composed of deconvolution and unpooling layers, which identify pixel-wise class labels and predict segmentation masks.
 We apply the trained network to each proposal in an input image, and construct the final semantic segmentation map by combining the results from all proposals in a simple manner.
 The proposed algorithm mitigates the limitations of the existing methods based on fully convolutional networks by integrating deep deconvolution network and proposal-wise prediction; our segmentation method typically identifies detailed structures and handles objects in multiple scales naturally.
 Our network demonstrates outstanding performance in PASCAL VOC 2012 dataset, and we achieve the best accuracy (72.5%) among the methods trained with no external data through ensemble with the fully convolutional network.
     * Comments:
         * > Recent work has studied two approaches to dealing with the conflicting demands of multi-scale reasoning and full-resolution dense prediction.
 One approach involves repeated up-convolutions that aim to recover lost resolution while carrying over the global perspective from downsampled layers (Noh et al., 2015; Fischer et al., 2015).
 (Dilated Convolutions, 2015)
+        * > The recently proposed Deconvolutional Network [4] and its semi-supervised variant the Decoupled network [18] use the max locations of the encoder feature maps (pooling indices) to perform non-linear upsampling in the decoder network.
+(SegNet, 2015)
         * > Noh et al. [30] proposed a coarse-to-fine structure with deconvolution network to learn the segmentation mask.
 (PSPNet, 2016)
 * [[Decoupled Deep Neural Network for Semi-supervised Semantic Segmentation](https://arxiv.org/abs/1506.04924)]
     * Title: Decoupled Deep Neural Network for Semi-supervised Semantic Segmentation
+    * Year: 16 Jun `2015`
     * Authors: Seunghoon Hong, Hyeonwoo Noh, Bohyung Han
+    * Abstract: We propose a novel deep neural network architecture for semi-supervised semantic segmentation using heterogeneous annotations.
+Contrary to existing approaches posing semantic segmentation as a single task of region-based classification, our algorithm decouples classification and segmentation, and learns a separate network for each task.
+In this architecture, labels associated with an image are identified by classification network, and binary segmentation is subsequently performed for each identified label in segmentation network.
+The decoupled architecture enables us to learn classification and segmentation networks separately based on the training data with image-level and pixel-wise class labels, respectively.
+It facilitates to reduce search space for segmentation effectively by exploiting class-specific activation maps obtained from bridging layers.
+Our algorithm shows outstanding performance compared to other semi-supervised approaches even with much less training images with strong annotations in PASCAL VOC dataset.
+    * Comments:
+        * Semi-supervised variant of the DeconvNet.
+(SegNet, 2015)
+        * > The recently proposed Deconvolutional Network [4] and its semi-supervised variant the Decoupled network [18] use the max locations of the encoder feature maps (pooling indices) to perform non-linear upsampling in the decoder network.
+(SegNet, 2015)
 * [[SegNet-Basic](https://arxiv.org/abs/1505.07293)]
     [[pdf](https://arxiv.org/pdf/1505.07293.pdf)]
     [[vanity](https://www.arxiv-vanity.com/papers/1505.07293/)]